 Is there a way out of this morass of deadly factionalism?
 Can the western religions find their way to a universal brotherhood in faith?
 It won't happen from the top; the religious leaders and orders who have grown rich and powerful on fractionation will never give up the privilege of having exclusive believers.
 No one can know whether a movement to unite faiths by abandoning dogma and returning to basic beliefs about divinity could succeed, or how it could even start and be taken seriously, but the formula that in the end could bring peace among the monotheistic "Abrahamic" religions (Judaism, Christianity, Islam) can already be suggested, as follows:

 A return to "mythic" thinking and to the honesty of the mythmakers is needed.
-To achieve true ecumenicalism/ecumenism, the world's religions must join together in a theologically limited, but broadly applicable creed, which largely acknowledges their ignorance of matters divine.
-For example:
+To achieve true ecumenism, the world's religions must join together in a theologically limited, but broadly applicable creed, which largely acknowledges their uncertainty, even ignorance, of matters divine.
+Here's an example:

-I call such a basic faith a return to "mythic" thinking because it affirms, as did the mythmakers, the unknowability of anything about God or about God's dimension.
+I call such a basic faith a return to mythic thinking because it affirms, as did the mythmakers, the unknowability of anything about God or about God's dimension.
 It acknowledges, as did the mythmakers, that our man-made stories about God are valid for the spiritual meaning they have for us, whatever their cultural variety.
-It sees developed doctrine as human constructs which are not to separate us one from another.
-Such a return to the mythic mode of thought, recognizing the limitation of our knowledge while accommodating the diversity of faith, appears to be the one course that could bring about a cessation of religious hatreds.
+It sees developed doctrine as human constructs which we acknowledge as speculative, and which must not separate us one from another.
+Such a return to the mythic mode of thought, recognizing the limitation of our knowledge while accommodating the diversity of practice, appears to be the one course that could bring about a cessation of religious hatreds.
 There would be very little left to fight over.
 Now, perhaps that's a problem in itself ...

 - We believe in an eternal, transcendental, spiritual dimension of existence, apart from the temporal physical existence of our experience.

-- We believe in a spiritual Creator of the physical universe and all that is in it.
+- We believe in a spiritual Creator of the physical and spiritual universe.